la2050/challenge/_2021/learn/live-faith-consulting.md

   career path # of College Graduates (Associate’s Degree) - Shows firm’s ability to support students on their educational journey while in program Job Placement Rate - Shows students have developed skills needed to transition to desired career paths Associate Program Metrics: # of College Graduates (Associate’s, Bachelor’s, Master’s) - Similar to Intern Program # of Full Time Hires - Shows interest in PM as a career.
-Hiring shows they’ve fully mastered skills needed to work in PM field Job Placement Rate - Similar to Intern Program # of PMP Certifications - Long-term goal (3 - 5 years after program) due to hours of work experience required for exam 'Approximately how many people will be directly impacted by this project, program, or initiative?': '10' Describe how Los Angeles County will be different if your work is successful.: >- To launch our Internship Program, the first group of students entering the LIVE & FAITH Consulting ecosystem will come from community colleges in
+Hiring shows they’ve fully mastered skills needed to work in PM field Job Placement Rate - Similar to Intern Program # of PMP Certifications - Long-term goal (3 - 5 years after program) due to hours of work experience required for exam 'Approximately how many people will be directly impacted by this project, program, or initiative?': '10' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '30' Describe how Los Angeles County will be different if your work is successful.: >- To launch our Internship Program, the first group of students entering the LIVE & FAITH Consulting ecosystem will come from community colleges in